 So, treatments may include:

 - Painkiller medication.
-Non-steroidal anti-inflammatory drugs (NSAIDs) are commonly used to help relieve pain.
+Non-steroidal anti-inflammatory drugs (NSAIDs) - for example, ibuprofen - are commonly used to help relieve pain.
 Sometimes stronger painkillers are needed.

 - Bed rest and keeping your legs raised above the level of your heart may help with pain relief.